Greek Yogurt on Keto: Is It Keto-Friendly At All?

 Finally, fat and carbohydrate content is moderate, while protein content is high.
 Due to the 75-80% fat, 20-25% protein, and 5-10% carbohydrate macronutrient distribution, even plain Greek yogurt isn’t that great on keto.

-Hence, plain full-fat Greek yogurt is allowed on the ketogenic diet, but only in moderation.
+Hence, plain, full-fat Greek yogurt is allowed on the ketogenic diet, but only in moderation.
 However, if you’re not careful, you can quickly exceed your daily carbohydrate limit with it.

-Best Greek Yogurt on Keto
+Best Greek Yogurt Brands for Keto

 If you want to incorporate this dairy product into your keto diet, look for Greek yogurts that: